Sitanshu-Mishra/Learning_MachineLearning/README.md

 ### Jupyter Notebook: Kaggle Tabular Playground Series Jan-2021.ipynb
 - Contains example of Regression Algorithms and its hyper-params tuning using Grid Search CV
 - Data Set is from Kaggle Competition: Kaggle Tabular Playground Series Jan2021
-- Used LightGBM model to predict and final LeaderBoard score is in top 41%
+- Used LightGBM model to predict and also used Grid Search CV to find the best parameter for Catboost
+- The final LeaderBoard score is in top 41%
 ### Jupyter Notebook: Kaggle Tabular Playground Series Feb-2021.ipynb
 - This is a competition held on Kaggle on Feb 2021
 - Data set is from Kaggle Competition: Kaggle Tabular Playground Series Feb2021
 - Used Catboost (Categorical Boost) algorithm to solve Machine Learning problem
+- Used Grid Search CV to find the best parameter for Catboost
 - Current Kaggle Leader board score is in top 37%.